turingschool/curriculum/source/projects/complete_me.markdown

 system which provides the following features:

 1. Insert a single word to the autocomplete dictionary
+2. Count the number of words in the dictionary
-2. Populate a newline-separated list of words into the dictionary
+3. Populate a newline-separated list of words into the dictionary
-3. Suggest completions for a substring
+4. Suggest completions for a substring
-4. Mark a selection for a substring
+5. Mark a selection for a substring
-5. Weight subsequent suggestions based on previous selections
+6. Weight subsequent suggestions based on previous selections

 ### Basic Interaction Model